 One downside of living in Roland, however, is that residents on average have to contend with a long commute, spending on average 35.20 minutes every day commuting to work.

-Roland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Roland doesn't have a public transportation system that people use for their commute.

-The citizens of Roland are very well educated compared to the average community in the nation: 37.70% of adults in Roland have a bachelor's degree or even advanced degree.
+The education level of Roland citizens is very high relative to the national average among all cities (21.84%): 37.70% of adults in Roland have a bachelor's degree or even advanced degree.

 The per capita income in Roland in 2022 was $57,086, which is wealthy relative to Arkansas and the nation.
 This equates to an annual income of $228,344 for a family of four.
 However, Roland contains both very wealthy and poor people as well.